shazz/shazz.github.io/content/blog/ct.md

 START:
         MOVEA.L   (sp)+,A0                          ; poping the stack returns the starting memory address ; as the bootsector start is BSR $20 (0x611e), return address in the stack
-        SUBQ.L    #2,A0                             ; A0 points now to the begining of the bootsector in DSKBUFP
+        SUBQ.L    #2,A0                             ; A0 points now to the beginning of the bootsector in DSKBUFP

         SUBA.L    A2,A2                             ; clear A2
         MOVEA.L   MEMTOP(A2),A1                     ; A1 = 0x436 => _memtop: $long |End of TPA (user memory),